-I'm a second-year computer science PhD student at the Johns Hopkins University's CLSP (Center for Language and Speech Processing), working on open-vocabulary language modeling with Prof. Jason Eisner: developing new models based on subword units and analyzing how well they work on typologically different languages of the world.
+I'm a computer science PhD student at the Johns Hopkins University's CLSP (Center for Language and Speech Processing), working on open-vocabulary language modeling with Prof. Jason Eisner: developing new models based on subword units and analyzing how well they work on typologically different languages of the world.

 Machine learning and natural language are fascinating.

 - From PyTorch to JAX: towards neural net frameworks that purify stateful code (2020-03-09)

 - My name is Sabrina – I'm trans (2019-12-30)

 - Can you compare perplexity across different segmentations?
 (2019-04-23)

 - Language diversity in ACL 2004 - 2016 (2016-12-22)